Cellulose Insulation vs Fiberglass Insulation

 Here Is What You Need to Know

+The debate has been cellulose vs. fiberglass insulation.
 Choosing the right insulation for your home’s attic is never easy.
-Not only is this home improvement product likely one you that know little about, but there are also so many options to choose from.
+Not only is this home improvement product likely one you know little about, but there are also so many options to choose from.
 Two of the most popular insulation types are cellulose and fiberglass, as they are usually the most inexpensive and widely available.
 But, how well do they insulate your home?
 And, which one is the better option?
 Let’s find out.

 As previously stated, cellulose and fiberglass insulation are two of the most popular options and the least expensive.
 However, price and popularity are not the only common denominators among these insulation options.
 They are also easy to install and effective, if properly installed, and have a similar R-value.